 Electrolytes

-Essential after heavy sweating (heat, transport, competitions), they help replenish losses of sodium, potassium, calcium, chloride and magnesium.
+Essential after heavy sweating (heat, transport, competitions), they help replenish losses in sodium, potassium, calcium, chlorides and magnesium.
 Unlike a salt lick, they act more quickly.

-✔️ Give after exertion or during hot weather
+✔️ Give after exercise or during hot weather

 Enriched mashes